Übersetzung durch den Sprachendienst des Bundesministeriums der Finanzen.

 Ordinance Establishing the Technical Requirements for Electronic Record-Keeping and Security Systems in Business Transactions¹

-(Cash Register Anti-Tampering Ordinance)
+(Cash Register Anti-Tampering Ordinance – KassenSichV)2

 Full citation: Cash Register Anti-Tampering Ordinance of 26 September 2017 (Federal Law Gazette I, p.
-3515), last amended by Article 2 of the Ordinance of 30 July 2021 (Federal Law Gazette I, p.
-3295)
+3515), last amended by Article 3 of the Ordinance of 14 January 2026 (Federal Law Gazette 2026 I No.10)

 Footnote 1: Notified in accordance with Directive (EU) 2015/1535 of the European Parliament and of the Council of 9 September 2015 laying down a procedure for the provision of information in the field of technical regulations and of rules on Information Society services (OJ L 241, 17.9.2015, p.
 1).